VirtoCommerce/vc-platform/docs/user-guide/marketing/dynamic-content.md

 * Click **Delete** in the toolbar.
 * Confirm deletion.

-> Only Dynamic Content that doesn't belongВ to any of Content publishing can be deleted otherwise the message will be shown that the associated Content Publishing should be deleted first.
+> Only Dynamic Content that doesn't belong to any of Content publishing can be deleted otherwise the message will be shown that the associated Content Publishing should be deleted first.

 ## Creating Content Publishing

 Content publishing sets the delivery conditions of the Dynamic Content.
 Therefore before creating Content Publishing the required Dynamic Content and Content Place should be registered (created) in the system.

-*В Open **Marketing** Module
+* Open **Marketing** Module
 * Select **Content publishing**
 * Click **Add** button
 ![](../../assets/images/docs/image2015-6-4_10-20-36.png)